Lounge Review

 You have two options for food, self-service options on both floors (with more limited options on the first) and sit-down dining on the first floor.

-The menu options are quite limited; on offer at brunch are Eggs Benedict, Smoked Salmon and Avocado, Wombok and Salt & Pepper Squid.
+The menu options are quite limited; on offer at breakfast was Eggs Benedict, Smoked Salmon and Avocado, Wombok and Salt & Pepper Squid.
 The menu does rotate, so you may find different options.

-The hot self-service food is all the way at the back of the second floor.
-We arrived whilst breakfast was out (some pretty standard British hot options plus pastries), and then when we left, they had just put out the lunch.
+The hot self-service food is at the back of the second floor.
+We arrived while breakfast was out (some pretty standard British hot options plus pastries), and then when we left, they had just put out lunch.
 There’s a good selection of hot (and cold) options.

-There was five hot options on the menu, a wide selection of coffees, plus alcohol.
-As we’d just eaten in the AA lounge, and we wanted to save ourselves for the Cathay Pacific lounge, we didn’t eat too much here.
+There were a handful of hot food options, a wide selection of coffees, plus alcohol.
+As we’d just eaten in the AA lounge, and we wanted to save ourselves for the Cathay Pacific lounge, we didn’t eat or too much here but what we didn’t consume looked good, and at the top of of most lounge buffets.

 The lower-level bar has what Qantas describe as a Gin Bar, with a selection of “unique and rare” gins.